Tyler-Roa/3D-2048/README.md

 # 3D 2048
-This will be a 3 3x3 cubes, using the same gameplay loop as the popular game 2048.
+This will be a 4 4x4 cubes, using the same gameplay loop as the popular game 2048.

 ## Arrays
 This project should use 3D arrays to store the location of different #'s of different sizes

+## Try-Catch
+This project uses try-catch functions to deal with possible overflow given the large amount of failed random numbers that are generated.

+## recursion?
+It uses a weird and inefficently twisted version of recursion, but it works.